gaganj-hithub/Mysql-Medium-StrataScratch/README.md

 # Mysql-Medium-StrataScratch
 In this Repository, I'll be posting MySql solutions from the StrataScratch website.
 You can search for the solution here using the ID of the question.
-For the Easy questions, please look into the Repository StrataScratch-Sql
+For the Easy questions, please look into the Repository:- StrataScratch-Sql

 Feedbacks are welcomed.